 Color Interaction Pairings

-Limits: Using gouache and digital techniques, create Josef Albers-style pairs.
-These consist of large squares 2″x2″ of a varying hues and small 1/2″x1/2″ center squares of one chosen hue.
-The small squares will sit in the middle of the large squares and should be the same for each pair.
+Limits: Using gouache, paint Josef Abers-style pairs.
+These consist of large squares 2″x2″ of a varying hues and small 1/2″x1/2″ center squares of one chosen hue, which you will be the same for each exercise.

-Materials: Creative Process Book, pencils, Bristol Board 9×6″, gouache paints, brushes, palette, rags, water container, scissors, exacto knife, ruler/t-square, glue, misc. chosen materials and flash/jump drive.
+Materials: Creative Process Book, pencils, Bristol Board 9×6″, gouache paints, brushes, palette, rags, water container, scissors, exacto knife, ruler/t-square, glue, misc. chosen materials.

-Concepts: Simultaneous Contrast, After Images, Optical Mixing, Complementary Colors, Temperature.
+Concepts: Simultaneous Contrast, After Images, Optical Mixing, Complementary Colors, Warm, Cool.

-Technical Skills: painting techniques, draughtsmanship with ruler/t-square, exacto knife and collage, photoshop/illustrator
+Technical Skills: painting techniques, draughmanship with ruler/t-square, exacto knife and collage.

 Research / Inspiration